XiaoleiLiuBio/G2P/README.md

 Map: map file
 Pop: pop file
 Path for output Ped/Map: path for output ped and map file
-Block: Yes or No, if "Yes", the whole genome will be divided into blocks and exchange to generate new samples Number of SNPs in each block: Number of SNPs in each block
+Block: Yes, or No, if "Yes", the whole genome will be divided into blocks and shuffled to generate new samples Number of SNPs in each block: Number of SNPs in each block Mutation rate: the frequency of new mutations Migration rate: the ratio of immigrants (or emigrants) for each group Genetic drift: is the change in the frequency of an existing gene variant (allele) in a population due to random sampling of organisms
-Imputation: if TRUE, major allele will be used to impute missing values Sample size of each population: sample size of each new generated population Population size: number or vector, simulated sample size
+Imputation: if TRUE, major allele will be used to impute missing values Sample size of each population: sample size of each newly simulated population Population size: number or vector, simulated sample size
 ```